Adding or correcting a language

 To translate BaRatinAGE into a new language, or to correct an existing language, follow these steps.

-First, open an existing translation file or create a new one in the resources18n directory named according to the format translations_xx.properties, where xx is the two-character key for the language according to ISO standard 639.
-The easiest way to do this is to copy and paste one of the existing files already containing the language you want to translate from, and then rename it using the format mentioned.
+To correct an existing language, download the translation file you wish to modify here.
+Translation files are named according to the format translations_xx.properties, where xx is the two-character key for the language according to ISO standard 639.
+To add a new language, the easiest way to go is to download the file already containing the language you want to translate from, and then rename it using the format mentioned above.

 You can edit this file using the text editor of your choice (Notepad++, for example).